bit-ml/dolos/README.md

 - [ ] Release pretrained models
 - [ ] Incorporate the Grad-CAM code.
 - [ ] Scripts to run the main experiments.
+- [ ] Add example on how to run on a different dataset.